Abd Allah ibn Khazim al-Sulami: Early career

-Abd Allah ibn Khazim was the son of Khazim ibn Zabyan of the Banu Sulaym tribe and the his wife Ajla.
-In 651/52, during the first Muslim campaign into Khurasan, Abdallah ibn Amir put Ibn Khazim in command of the Arab army's advance guard with Ibn Khazim then capturing the town of Sarakhs.
+Abd Allah ibn Khazim was the son of Khazim ibn Zabyan of the Banu Sulaym tribe and his wife Ajla.
+In 651 or 652, during the first Muslim campaign into Khurasan, Abdallah ibn Amir put Ibn Khazim in command of the Arab army's advance guard with Ibn Khazim then capturing the town of Sarakhs.
 He was later appointed by Caliph Uthman (r.
 644–656) as governor of Nishapur, alongside Ibn Khazim's paternal cousin Qays ibn al-Haytham al-Sulami.
 Toward the end of his reign, Uthman combined the administrative districts east of Basra into the single province of Khurasan, though it remained a dependency of Basra, under the governorship of Qays.
 Qays made Ibn Khazim his envoy to the governor of Basra, Ibn Amir.

 According to historian al-Tabari, Ibn Khazim acquired a document from Ibn Amir that declared Ibn Khazim governor of Khurasan should Qays depart the province.
 Indeed, when Uthman was assassinated in January 656, Qays departed Khurasan to investigate the situation in Iraq with Ibn Khazim being given authority over the province until being dismissed by Caliph Ali (r.
 656–661) later that year.

 Abdallah ibn Amir was reinstated as governor of Basra in 656.
 He dispatched Ibn Khazim and Abd al-Rahman ibn Samura to Balkh and Sijistan (Sistan) to restore Muslim rule, while Qays was made governor of Khurasan.
 When Qays proved incapable of controlling the province, he was replaced by Ibn Khazim, who put down a rebellion in Qarin in 662.
 He remained governor of the province until being dismissed in 665 by Ziyad ibn Abih, who had replaced Ibn Amir as governor of Basra in mid-665.